onepanelio/core-docs/docs/getting-started/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Installing and running Onepanel is easy.
-First, you install the CLI (`opctl`).
-Using `opctl`, you will generate a `params.yaml` file and configure your deployment.
+It's easy to get started with Onepanel.
+First, install the CLI (`opctl`) and then using `opctl`, generate a `params.yaml` file and configure your deployment.
 Once complete, you can access your deployment from any browser, use your Kubernetes auth to login and finally run a workflow.

 ## Step 0: Create a Kubernetes cluster
 First, create a Kubernetes cluster in one of the following cloud providers: